kunhwiko/concepts/development/go/A-basics.md

 // initializes a new module
 go mod init

+// list all modules and whether they need to be upgraded go list -m -u all

+// displays a graph of dependencies go mod graph

 // add missing and remove unused modules go mod tidy

 // checks go.sum to verify
 go mod verify

-// list all module dependencies go list -m all
 ```

 ##### Exportability